Yes, I know that “partial Whole30” is an oxymoron.

 If you think you may have one or more food sensitivities, here are some books to explore:

 It Starts With Food – This book contains some “science-y stuff” (the authors’ term), but leans heavily toward easy-to-read.
 It explains the “what” and a little of the “why” behind the Paleo diet*, which is an elimination diet that has helped many people with food-related health issues.

 Also, see my review of Digestive Health with Real Food.
-This is the most thorough treatment of food sensitivity that I’ve read, going beyond Paleo, and emphasizing that there is no one-size-fits-all diet.
+This is the most thorough treatment of food sensitivity that I’ve read, emphasizing that there is no one-size-fits-all diet.

-Why are these all Paleo books?
-(Except the last one.)
-Honestly: because that’s what I’m most familiar with.
-I don’t think that the Paleo diet is something that everyone needs to adhere to strictly, and I question its assumptions (that this is the way our “ancestors” ate), but the proof is in people: Paleo does seem to work for a lot of people with the types of ailments that have exploded in America in the last few decades.
+*I don’t think the Paleo diet is something everyone needs to adhere to strictly, and I question its assumptions (that this is the way our ancestors ate), but the proof is in people: Paleo does seem to work for a lot of people with the types of ailments that have exploded in America in the last few decades.
 It eliminates some of the items that show up on every expert’s food sensitivity list — grains, soy, beans/legumes, and dairy.
 It does allow eggs, though.

 In my next post, I’ll talk about where I’ve landed on this topic, and what I would recommend for someone wanting to take their diet to the next level, once they’ve eliminated sugar and reduced refined carbs.

 Making healthy food more convenient is the way to kick the convenience food habit!
 But I can’t deal with the kind of meal prep that requires having 12 different casseroles in the freezer to drop in the slow cooker.
 What works for me is having a lot of different ingredients and meal components chopped and/or cooked, so they’re ready to be thrown together at a moment’s notice, for quick, easy meals — not just dinner, but also super easy lunches, since I work from home.